devschool-io/devschool-io.github.io/_posts/2015-03-31-loops-in-javascript.md

 {% endhighlight %}

-You can also use else if statements for more control of the flow of the code.
+You can also use <strong>else if</strong> statements for more control of the flow of code.

 {% highlight JavaScript %}